 Debt Repayment for Households Needing to Rebuild their Credit Quickly

-Money Fit by DRS named the Debt Landslide after hearing of the Debt Snowball and the Debt Avalanche for decades.
-The Debt Landslide is not new, and its method is not revolutionary.
-However, this method deserves to take its place beside the Snowball and the Landslide because so many individuals and households have the fraternal twin goals of rebuilding their credit ratings while paying off their debts.
-Because credit scoring models give more weight to recent activity, especially activity on new accounts, the Debt Landslide method will have the greatest effect on credit ratings of the various debt repayment methods.
+The Debt Landslide is not new and isn’t revolutionary.
+However, this method deserves to take its place beside the Snowball and the Avalanche methods because so many individuals and households have the goal of rebuilding their credit ratings while paying off their debts.
+Since credit scoring models give more weight to recent activity, especially activity on new accounts, the Debt Landslide method will have the greatest effect on credit ratings of the various debt repayment methods.
 The Debt Landslide is just one of many methods you should consider when seeking to accelerate your debt freedom plan.

 Write down what your minimum monthly payments are for all your current debts.